 According to Rajat Rajbhandari, a research engineer at Texas A&N’s Transportation Institute, blockchain is nothing but a different way to store transactions, events, entries, and logs.
 These data points are simply stored into “data blocks” that are linked together like a chain.
 All the blocks are shared and transmitted within a network and then acknowledge using a common protocol.

 - Ledger: All of the transactions are organized into chronological order within chained blocks.
 Those blocks each contain a “fingerprint of the transaction,” according to Rajbhandari, called a “hash”.
 Anything changed inside of that transaction causes the “hash” to also change.
 This action allows others to view each different transaction and validate them.
-All of the transactions recorded contain time stamps, values, and id of the previous, current, and next block.
+All of the transactions recorded contain timestamps, values, and id of the previous, current, and next block.

 - Consensus: This is the common protocol that acknowledges the transactions within the blocks.
 It is responsible for the validation of each entry.
 It would follow a set of standards that are agreed upon by two parties (or two blocks relaying information), meaning the blocks would agree on the same data.

-- Cryptography: Each transaction would have to be from a verified origin, either a digital signature or a specified key to give access to a user.
+- Cryptography: Each transaction would have to be from a verified origin, either a digital signature or a specified key to giving access to a user.
 These origins are recorded into a created “hash” just like transactions.

 - Business Logic: According to Rajbhandari, “it [gives] permission to read and write transactions …and how smart contracts will be integrated with your business workflow.”
 This is the primary motor that allows blockchain to function.